Genomic Medicine: Polygenic Risk Score Calculation

 This activity will walk through how to use an online polygenic risk score (PRS) calculator, as well as how to interpret the outcome.
 Students will compare calculations using different studies, demonstrating the importance of study selection and ancestry in PRS interpretation.

-Duration: Approximately 1.5-2 hours
+Duration: Approximately 1.5-2 hours (help us improve this estimate!)

 Learning Objectives